WHO WE ARE

 Our mission is to offer cutting-edge education and training in Integrative Attachment Therapy, grounded in the latest research and clinical expertise.
 By fostering a comprehensive understanding of attachment, we aim to empower clinicians to work effectively with patients/clients who experience attachment disruptions, ultimately promoting healthier, more secure relationships for individuals, couples, and communities worldwide.

-History and lineage
+Method History and Lineage

 Our team of distinguished professionals